 What is too much soccer?

-I think for young kids ages 9-12 they should not be doing as much running [fitness] as they do.
+Kids ages 9-12 should not be doing as much running [fitness].
 It’s really sad that to be able to keep up with the next team that the kids have to do as much as they do.
-So then there are a lot of super fit kids, who lack so much technical skills.
+Then there are a lot of super fit kids, who lack so much technical skills.

 Kids who’s only play soccer in high school

 I am all for playing different sports as a young player IF, that is what the kid wants.